perseids-project/JackSON/API.md

 ## Status messages
-You may have noticed that JackSON.js will display status messages at the top of the browser window.
+By default JackSON.js will display status messages at the top of the browser window.

 To turn off status messages...